Does Renters Insurance Cover Injuries?

 Fence your pool

-If your guests come with little kids, it’s ideal to have the pool gated.
-You can ask your landlord to get this addressed, if you too have kids at home.
-If money is a factor, keep an eye on the kids when they are playing near the pool or other locations susceptible to accidents and mishaps.
+If you have guests with little kids, it’s ideal to have the pool gated.
+You can ask your landlord to get this addressed, especially if you also have kids at home.
+When a fence isn't possible, keep an eye on the kids when they are playing near the pool or other locations susceptible to accidents and mishaps.

 Where to Buy Renters Insurance

-Many insurance providers offer renters insurance, with State Farm and Travelers being the two major insurance providers that offer it.
-It's also available as a service from smaller firms like Toggle and Lemonade.
-The average monthly cost of renters insurance is $13, however it may vary greatly depending on a number of variables.
+Many insurance providers offer renters insurance, with State Farm and Travelers being the two major companies.
+It's also available from smaller firms like Toggle and Lemonade.
+The average monthly cost of renters insurance is $13, however it may vary greatly depending on factors like location, coverage limits and your claims history.

 Personal Property Coverage Calculator